sdpython/manydataapi/README.rst

 manydataapi
 ===========

-Pieces of code to access various (REST) API.
+Pieces of code to access various (REST) API or to parse weird formats.
 It is difficult to test code built on top of API as it usually requires authentification.
 It is easier to put everything in one place.

 * `GitHub/manydataapi <https://github.com/sdpython/manydataapi/>`_